 Furthermore, the Board of Directors informs the Supervisory Board once every fiscal year on the progress of family-friendly benefits (financial support, help with childcare, flexible work hours, remote workplace models) and on the consideration of gender diversity when filling management positions.

 The GRENKE Consolidated Group reports on its operating situation and financial results in the Annual Report, the interim financial reports and the quarterly statements.
 Information is also published in ad hoc publications and press releases.
 All publications and reports are available on the Company's website at at www.grenke.de/grenke-group/investor-relations.

-GRENKE AG has created the mandatory insider register in accordance with Article 18 of the Market Abuse Regulation (MAR).
+GRENKE AG has created a mandatory insider register in accordance with Article 18 of the Market Abuse Regulation (MAR).
 The persons concerned have been advised of their statutory duties and penalties in the case of any violations.
 In accordance with Article 19 MAR, we provide information on the transactions of managers and persons closely related to them on our website.

 The Board of Directors and the Supervisory Board work closely together for the benefit of the Company.

 The Board of Directors informs the Supervisory Board regularly, promptly and comprehensively on all issues related to the implementation of the corporate strategy, planning, business development, the financial position, results of operations and specific business risks and opportunities relevant to the Company as a whole.
 Major decisions require the approval of the Supervisory Board.
 The Board of Directors is appointed and dismissed by the Supervisory Board in accordance with the Articles of Association of GRENKE AG.